 Click here to read the Program Notes for this concert (available on March 8, 2019).

-The 2018-19 season is made possible in part by The Joseph and Robert Cornell Memorial Foundation.
+The 2018-19 season is made possible in part by a major grant from The Joseph and Robert Cornell Memorial Foundation.

 Join UVA Associate Professor of Music Richard Will for a Pre-Concert Lecture on Saturday, March 23 at 7:15pm in the Minor Hall Auditorium.

 The Symphony is pleased to offer online recordings of Professor Will’s Saturday lectures free of charge.
 All Sunday ticket holders will receive an email at 6am on Sunday, March 24 with a link to the lecture recording.

 For more information about Pre-Concert Lectures, including directions and an archive of all lecture recordings, click here.

 Tickets will be available for sale at the door on both Saturday night, 3/23, and Sunday afternoon, 3/24.
 Saturday night, the Box Office will open in the Old Cabell Hall lobby beginning at 7:00pm.
 Sunday afternoon, the Box Office will open in the Martin Luther King, Jr. Performing Arts Center lobby at 2:30pm.
 The Box Office accepts cash, cards and checks.
 NOTE: after 4:30pm on Friday, 3/23, tickets for the Sunday performance will only be available at the door on Sunday.

 For information about seating sections and ticket policies, please click here.

 For information about the venues, directions, parking and accessibility, click here.